Halhul: Israeli occupation

 In August 2003 Israeli police uncovered a large workhouse for fabricating forged drivers license and Israeli ID cards.
 According to a Tel Aviv University report, from June 2005 a four-man Jewish terrorist cell (who allegedly killed over 10 Palestinians) led by a former Jewish Defense League senior member, had totally burnt down the mayor of Halhul's house.
 No one was injured in that incident.

 On 24 March 2007 Israeli authorities demolished a house built without an Israeli permit.
 The case was fought in an appeal, reaching the Israeli Supreme Court, which confirmed the verdict.
 Demonstrations ensued.
 On 22 June 2007 Halhul resident Shadi Rajeh 'Abdallah al-Mtur was shot dead while walking to a grocery store contiguous to an Israeli checkpoint, after failing to obey an order to stop.
 He did not have an ID card.
 On 6 October 2011, two men from Halhul were arrested on charges of having murdered Asher and Yonatan Palmer as a result of a stone-throwing incident near the Israeli settlement of Kiryat Arba on 23 September 2011.
 In December 2011, the UNDP decided to assist in establishing a mental health center in Halhul.
 On 20 November 2012, a Halhul resident, Hamdi Muhammad Jawad Musa al-Fallah, was shot by IDF soldiers after aiming a laser pen at them during a clash between the soldiers and local Palestinians near the Halhul-Hebron bridge on Route 35.

 In May 2018, a vineyard with hundreds of mature vines was destroyed by unknown persons who left the Hebrew message "We will reach everywhere".

 On 9 June 2022, Israeli forces shot dead a 27-year old Palestinian civilian during a military raid in the town.

 Geography

 It is built atop Mount Nabi Yunis, the highest peak in the West Bank at 1,030 meters (3,380 ft) above sea level.
 The city has a land area of 37,335 dunams.

 Half of the population is engaged in agriculture—tomatoes and squash being major forms of produce—on 10,000 of the estimated 19,000 dunams of fertile land surrounding the town.
 Some 8,000 dunums remain uncultivated because of Israeli practices of confiscating land and building settlements, or from water shortages and lack of developmental capital.
 Almost 2,000 dunams of land are reserved for olive cultivation.
 Livestock breeding and bee-keeping also form a significant element in the local economy.

+The local residents of Halhul take pride in their vineyards and the grape industry.

 Halhul has a twin city arrangement with the French town of Hennebont in Brittany.